What is a credit inquiry?

 Your current lender wants to monitor your creditworthiness

-If you already have a loan or credit card, your current lender may use soft credit checks to keep track of your creditworthiness.
-Some lenders may raise your interest rate or reduce your credit limit if your credit report shows negative history.
+If you already have a loan or credit card, your current lender may use soft credit checks to keep track of your credit worthiness.
+Some lenders may raise your interest rate or reduce your credit limit if your credit report shows a negative history.

 A financial institution wants to send you a preapproval offer